7 Traits of Emotionally Intelligent Leaders

 Become a More Emotionally Intelligent Leader

 Emotional intelligence isn’t something you’re born with; it can be learned.
-Join the Nonprofit Leadership Center and Dr. John Loblack for his upcoming training class Leadership Begins by Looking in the Mirror: Self Leadership for Nonprofit Professionals on June 8 in Tampa.
-Then, see all the upcoming events at the Nonprofit Leadership Center to help you become a more effective leader.
+Join the Nonprofit Leadership Center and Dr. John Loblack for his upcoming training class Self-Leadership for Nonprofit Leaders on September 24 in Tampa.
+Then, see all the upcoming events at the Nonprofit Leadership Center to help you enhance your leadership skills and become a more effective leader

 Join our weekly e-newsletter to get exclusive tips, tools and trainings.